-In conjunction with finalizing the updated VFD regulation and re-designating medically important antibiotics used in feed as VFD drugs, the FDA has stated its intent to employ a phased-in compliance strategy.
-[See the Executive Summary (80 FR 31708, June 3, 2015) and responses in the VFD Final Rule. https://www.federalregister.gov/documents/2015/06/03/2015-13393/veterinary-feed-directive.]
-Under this strategy, the agency is placing its initial focus on educating affected stakeholders on the new requirements before taking enforcement action.
-As part of this initial education phase, the FDA is also working to address challenges that arise in association with VFD implementation.
+In conjunction with finalizing the updated VFD regulation and re-designating medically important antibiotics used in feed as VFD drugs, the FDA stated its intent to employ a phased-in compliance strategy.
+[See the Executive Summary (80 FR 31708, June 3, 2015) and responses in the VFD Final Rule.]
+Under this strategy, the agency placed its initial focus on educating affected stakeholders on the new requirements before taking enforcement action.
+As part of this initial education phase, the FDA also worked to address challenges that arose in association with VFD implementation.

-Consistent with this phased-in compliance strategy, we are willing to exercise flexibility while (1) the FDA works with affected stakeholders to ensure that veterinarians and cattle producers understand what is needed to be in compliance when using currently approved CTC formulations, and (2) drug sponsors and medicated feed manufacturers understand what new CTC formulations may be needed and how to obtain approval for such formulations.
-In the interim, we would expect that any continued use of CTC for controlling anaplasmosis in cattle be limited to situations where active anaplasmosis is a significant concern and that CTC use is consistent with the approved dose (0.5 to 2.0 mg/lb body weight/day).
+Consistent with this phased-in compliance strategy, we continue to be willing to exercise flexibility while (1) the FDA works with affected stakeholders to ensure that veterinarians and cattle producers understand what is needed to be in compliance when using currently approved CTC formulations, and (2) drug sponsors and medicated feed manufacturers understand what new CTC formulations may be needed and how to obtain approval for such formulations.
+We expect that any continued use of CTC for controlling anaplasmosis in cattle be limited to situations where active anaplasmosis is a significant concern and that CTC use is consistent with the approved dose (0.5 to 2.0 mg/lb body weight/day).